↓ Skip to main content

 Dove Medical Press

-Hypoglycemia hospitalization frequency in patients with type 2 diabetes mellitus: a comparison of dipeptidyl peptidase 4 inhibitors and insulin secretagogues using the French health insurance database.
+Hypoglycemia hospitalization frequency in patients with type 2 diabetes mellitus: a comparison of dipeptidyl peptidase 4 inhibitors and insulin secretagogues using the French health insurance database

-Overview of attention for article published in Vascular Health and Risk Management, January 2015
+Overview of attention for article published in Vascular Health and Risk Management, July 2015

 Altmetric Badge